TelepathicGrunt/WorldBlender/README.txt

   	Block:
 ·Fixed bug where portal block that are player-made cannot be removed by crouch right-clicking with empty hand.

+    Config:
+·End Spikes (Obsidian pillars) will now not be removed when turning off vanilla features config as it is needed for the Enderdragon and is a good way to visually mark world origin.

     (V.1.2.0 Changes) (1.15.2 Minecraft)